Oliv4945/lorawan-stack-docs/doc/content/gateways/multitechconduit/_index.md

 - A progress bar appears indicating the status of the upgrade.
 When the upgrade is completed, your device reboots.
 - After the firmware upgrade is completed, verify your configuration to ensure that it is same as what you expected.

->**Note:** The new firmware is written into flash memory.
+> The new firmware is written into flash memory.
 It may take up to 10 minutes to upgrade the firmware.
 Do not interrupt the devices&apos; power or press the reset button during this time.